Oskar Schindler: Copies of the list

 In early April 2009, a carbon copy of one version of the list was discovered at the State Library of New South Wales by workers combing through boxes of materials collected by Keneally.
 The 13-page document, yellow and fragile, was filed among research notes and original newspaper clippings.
 The document was given to Keneally in 1980 by Pfefferberg when he was persuading him to write Schindler's story.
 This version of the list contains 801 names and is dated 18 April 1945; Pfefferberg is listed as worker number 173.
 Several authentic versions of the list exist, because the names were retyped several times as conditions changed in the hectic days at the end of the war.
 One of four existing copies of the list was offered at a ten-day auction starting on 19 July 2013 on eBay at a reserve price of US$3 million.
 It received no bids.

 Museum

-Attempts to convert the factory site in Brněnec to a museum initially failed due to a lack of financial support.
-However, after receiving additional funds from the regional government in Brněnec and from the European Union, the site opened as a museum in 2025 on the 80th anniversary of VE day.
+Attempts to convert the factory site in Brněnec to a museum initially failed due to a lack of financial support- though it was proclaimed a protected memorial site in November 2016.
+However, after receiving additional funds from the regional government in Brněnec and from the European Union, the site opened as a museum in May 2025 on the 80th anniversary of VE day.

 Other memorabilia

 In August 2013, a one-page letter signed by Schindler on 22 August 1944 sold in an online auction for US$59,135.
 The letter noted Schindler's permission for a factory supervisor to move machinery to Czechoslovakia.
-The same unknown auction buyer had previously purchased 1943 construction documents for Schindler's Kraków factory for $63,426.
+The same unknown auction buyer had previously purchased 1943 construction documents dated Feb.
+2,1943 of Schindler's Kraków munitions factory for $63,426 which included architectural drawings and calculations regarding the cost of construction for the large, hangar-like building.